DataShades/ckanext-files/README.md

 print(result)

+...
+FileData{location='d65da0fd-299a-433c-850e-086fdc5ebb7e',
-... {'filename': 'd65da0fd-299a-433c-850e-086fdc5ebb7e',
+...  content_type=None,
-...  'content_type': None,
+...  size=11,
-...  'size': 11,
+...  hash='5eb63bbbe01eeed093cb22bb8f5acdc3',
-...  'hash': '5eb63bbbe01eeed093cb22bb8f5acdc3'}
+...  storage_data={})

 ```

 `result` contains minimal amount of information that is required by storage to
 manage the file.
-In case of FS storage, it includes `filename`.
-If you visit
+It includes `location`.
+If you visit `/tmp/example` directory,
-`/tmp/example` directory, that we specified as a `path` for our storage, you'll
+that we specified as a `path` for our storage, you'll see there a file with the
-see there a file with the name matching `filename` from result.
-And its content
+name matching `location` from result.
+And its content matches the content of
-matches the content of our upload, which is quite an expected outcome.
+our upload, which is quite an expected outcome.

 But let's go back to the shell and try reading file from the python's
 code.
 We'll pass `result` to the storage's `stream` method, which produces a